 If friends and family members are healthy, they must check-in at the information desk in the Main Lobby at Boston Children's and identify themselves and the patient they are visiting.

 Children/Siblings - Visitors under age 12 must be screened for exposure to any known contagious diseases, such as chicken pox or measles.
 Visiting children will be given a dinosaur sticker to be worn at all times when they are in the hospital to show they have been screened.

 Do I have to wear a gown when I visit my child?

-Some patients at Children's need special protection from germs.
+Some patients at Boston Children's need special protection from germs.
 Also, some children have germs that others can catch.